esplito/coding-notes/epicreact/react-performance/notes.md

 You can see "Timings" which is executed by React.

 **Wrapping a function in useMemo**
-If we have an expensive calculation inside our component, it can lead to performance bottlenecks.
+If we have an expensive calculation (some kind of function) inside our component, it can lead to performance bottlenecks.
 This is because the calculation will be triggered on every render.
+So any time the component re-renders (like when a parent re-renders or some state changes) the function will be called.

+Example from the course:

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2ODEzOTU4NywtMTQyNTQ3OTQ5MSwxMD
-AyNzY0ODgzLC0xNDc0MTUxMjQxLC0xNTY4MTcyNzE2LC0xMDkz
-NDUzODIwLC05MDQ0MzE5MjAsLTE2MDAwOTk4ODUsLTcyNjM0Nj
-cxNywtMTAwMDUwMjE3MSwxNDQ4MzYyNjExLC0xMTg2NTE1NTcz
-LC05NzEyNzg1NjgsLTE1MTkzMDA1NTAsLTExMzM1ODAwMzIsLT
-E2Njk2MTM0ODAsLTUzNDY4NDU4MV19
+eyJoaXN0b3J5IjpbNDAwODQ4MDQ5LC0xNDI1NDc5NDkxLDEwMD
+I3NjQ4ODMsLTE0NzQxNTEyNDEsLTE1NjgxNzI3MTYsLTEwOTM0
+NTM4MjAsLTkwNDQzMTkyMCwtMTYwMDA5OTg4NSwtNzI2MzQ2Nz
+E3LC0xMDAwNTAyMTcxLDE0NDgzNjI2MTEsLTExODY1MTU1NzMs
+LTk3MTI3ODU2OCwtMTUxOTMwMDU1MCwtMTEzMzU4MDAzMiwtMT
+Y2OTYxMzQ4MCwtNTM0Njg0NTgxXX0=
 -->